sfc-gh-boconnor/government_hackathon/README.md

 ```

-We will now join this filtered weather data set to the effected households that would be entitled to a cold weather payment
+We will now join this filtered weather data set to the effected households that would be entitled to a cold weather payment.

+- copy and paste the following into a new **python** cell:
 ```python

 people_affected = mov_average.join(households_cold_weather_with_points.drop('LAT','LON'),